Connect Shopify to Amazon: Complete 2026 guide

 - Confirm images follow Amazon’s image requirements (pure white background, min.
 1600px).

-Decide which options is the best one for your case.
-If you need any help, feel free to book a free consult with Amazon-to-Shopify experts.
+Decide which option is the best one for your case.
+If you need any help, feel free to book a free consultation with us.
 The choice impacts your workflow, error handling, and scalability.

 Step #3 Prepare Shopify product data